S CURVE in Excel (Table of Content)

 Cumulative Value of Work Progress with Reference to Time

-In S curve of any building project, at the beginning, where work starts in a relatively slower pace, then it picks up slowly, in the middle phase you can observe the rapid pickup, and in the final phase, it gradually slows down, final work tasks go in a slower phase.
+In the S curve of any building project, at the beginning, where work starts at a relatively slower pace, then it picks up slowly, in the middle phase, you can observe the rapid pickup, and in the final phase, it gradually slows down, final work tasks go in a slower phase.

 How to Create S CURVE in Excel?

-Let’s look at a few examples on how to work on S CURVE in Excel.
+Let’s look at a few examples of how to work on S CURVE in Excel.

 Example #1 – S CURVE Creation for Building Project